SoftwareAG/c8y-docs/content/edge/rest-api-bundle/working-with-rest-api.md

 ### POST /edge/reboot

 Use this endpoint to reboot the Edge appliance.

-This endpoint returns an error as the connection is lost with the Edge appliance before the response is returned.
+This endpoint returns HTTP status 202.
+There is no guarantee that the reboot will not start before the response is returned.
+There could be errors or dropped connections as the connection is lost with the Edge appliance before the response is returned.

 ### GET /edge/configuration/hostname